 Students can expect to achieve the following through participation:

 - Impact policy-making by bringing global norms to bear on urgent local issues.

-- Gain skills and work experience in community engagement, research, data visualization, communication strategies, public speaking and networking.
+- Gain skills and work experience in research and research writing.

 Previous SDG Projects